Tattoo-Friendly Private Onsen in Nikko

 Can you book a private bath without staying overnight?

-Yes — but only at Akebi Onsen, which operates exclusively as a day-use facility.
-Reserve a cabin for one to ten hours, arrive during operating hours (10:00–22:00, until 23:00 on Saturdays), and the cabin is yours.
-Weekends and holidays book up, so call ahead.
+Yes, at Akebi Onsen, which operates exclusively as a day-use facility.
+Reserve a cabin, arrive during opening hours (it opens at 10:00 and typically runs into the evening, though closing can come earlier some nights), and the cabin is yours.
+Weekends and holidays fill up, so book ahead.

 Where is Nikko?